unrealwork/atsd-use-cases/trends/profit-margin/README.md

 ## Metrics Legend

-The metrics stored in ATSD follow the same naming patters as the [raw data](http://people.stern.nyu.edu/adamodar/New_Home_Page/datafile/margin.html) stored on Dr. Damodaran's website and are abbreviated as follows:
+The metrics stored in ATSD follow the same naming patters as the [raw data](http://people.stern.nyu.edu/adamodar/New_Home_Page/datafile/margin.html) stored on Doctor Damodaran's website and are abbreviated as follows:

 | Metric Name | Definition |
 |:---|:---|